Before- and After-School at C&C

 |

 Capoeira is a martial art disguised as dance, developed by African slaves in Brazil as a form of resistance and expression.
 Today, it blends movement, rhythm, and play in a joyful, music-filled circle.
 Students will learn capoeira’s basic movements, play partner sequences (non-contact), and explore its rich cultural history.
 Guided by the principles of Focus, Discipline, and Respect (FDR), this class fosters fitness, leadership, and community.
+There is no contact in our capoeira lessons except to shake hands with our partners.
 This popular offering is presented by AfroBrazil Arts.
 See Capoeira in action here.
-Cost for the winter session: $675. |
+Cost for the spring session: $555. |

 | Wood Works for Vs–VIIs 3:00-4:00 p.m. |